River Nene: The Nene in the arts

-In 2016, composer, Benjamin Till was commissioned by NMPAT (Northamptonshire Music and Performing Arts Trust) to create a major orchestral and choral work about the Nene.
+In 2016, composer Benjamin Till was commissioned by NMPAT (Northamptonshire Music and Performing Arts Trust) to create a major orchestral and choral work about the Nene.
 The composition was scored for 800 musicians and premiered at the Royal Albert Hall in 2017, before being performed at Northampton's Derngate Theatre and Peterborough Cathedral.
 The piece quotes tradition folk melodies from towns and villages along the river, and explores ghost stories, myths and legends associated with the Nene.

 Namesakes

-The river gave its name to a boat Nene of Wisbech, one of whose crew was drowned in the river in 1830, the former football team Wisbech Nene Rovers, the former Nene College of Higher Education in Northampton, now the University of Northampton, the Nene derby, and also to the Rolls-Royce Nene turbojet engine, Rolls-Royce's practice being to name their gas turbine designs after British rivers.
+The river gave its name to a boat, Nene, of Wisbech (one of whose crew was drowned in the river in 1830); the former football team Wisbech Nene Rovers; the former Nene College of Higher Education in Northampton (now the University of Northampton); the Nene derby; and also to the Rolls-Royce Nene turbojet engine—Rolls-Royce's practice being to name its gas turbine designs after British rivers.
 The river may also be linked to the fact that Sir Henry Royce was born in Alwalton, a village which is by the river, near Peterborough.

-The former Nene Inn, Nene Parade, Wisbech were both named after the river.
-Nene Pet Supplies, Nene Quay, Wisbech are also both named after the river.
+The former Nene Inn on Nene Parade, Wisbech, were both named after the river.
+Nene Pet Supplies on Nene Quay, Wisbech, are also both named after the river.